Table of Contents

-If you are already participating in research, you are encouraged to communicate with your research team first, especially if you are experiencing medical problems.
+If you are already participating in research, communicate with your study team first, especially if you are experiencing medical problems.

-You can also contact the UCLA Office of Human Research Protection Program (see contact information below) for help if:
+You can also contact the UCLA Office of the Human Research Protection Program (contact information below) for help if:

 - you want general information or have general questions about research or your rights